Book to Film Club Event

 An intoxicating film, with a peculiar atmosphere - and at times, very funny.

 Book to Film Club - 7.30pm Screening only

 115Mins / 2018 / Argentina, Subtitles

-It’s an intoxicating film, which like The Headless Woman creates its own peculiar atmosphere, rhythm and logic.
-Intense and consistently disarming – even at times, very funny – Martel’s assured style balances the personal and the political, as Zama’s frustrations and failings are viewed through the prism of the broader colonialist malaise of Spain’s imperialist grip across the Americas.
+It’s an intoxicating film, which like Martel's The Headless Woman creates its own peculiar atmosphere, rhythm and logic.
+Intense and consistently disarming – and at times, very funny – Martel’s assured style balances the personal and the political, as Zama’s frustrations and failings are viewed through the prism of the broader colonialist malaise of Spain’s imperialist grip across the Americas.

 This film is F-Rated.
 The F-Rating is applied to all films which are directed by women and/or written by women.
 Find out more about F-Rating.

 Book to Film Club: Thursday 26 August, 7.30pm